 My friends at Opus Continuum, a new art collective in Naples, after months of intense work opened their first exhibit yesterday.
 There were more people than they had hoped for, music, a short film and lots of paintings (image).
-It is all in the interest of promoting the medium of contemporary figurative art.
-(More details are on an ealrlier previous page, here.)
-The exhibit is called IMMAGINARIA 2018 and is on the premises of the Casina pompeiana (see item for March 21, directly below this one) on the grounds of the Villa comunale of Naples, the long public park along the seafront east of Mergellina.
-It runs through April 7.
-Entrance, free.
+It's all in the interest of promoting the medium of contemporary figurative art.
+(More details are on an earlier previous page, here.)
+The exhibit is called IMMAGINARIA 2018 and is on the premises of the Casina pompeiana (see item for March 21, directly below this one) on the grounds of the Villa comunale of Naples, the public park the seafront east of Mergellina.
+Runs to April 7.
+Free!
 Hours: 9 a.m. - 7 p.m.
 Closed Sunday.

 Opus Continuum has a Facebook page with additional photos at https://www.facebook.com/Opuscontinuum/

 In my day this is how people dressed for these things!
 Sigh...